 For a day’s fishing, I take two blocks of chum and four dozen ballyhoo.
 While fishing the reef, I use a Sabiki rig to catch small fish for live bait.
 Chumming is key to attract fish and fire them into a feeding frenzy.
 Anchor up current from the reef allowing the chum to slowly drift towards the structure.

 4 Use the Right Rig

 Rig a 30-pound conventional rod with 50-pound braided line, an eight to 10-ounce sinker sliding above a 250-pound-test swivel followed by 30 feet of 30-pound fluorocarbon leader ending in a 5/0 hook.

-To prepare ballyhoo for bait, cut each fish in half between head and tail.
+To prepare ballyhoo for bait, cut each one in half between head and tail.
 Remove the tail and pass the hook through the bone.
 Securing the hook through the tail bone allows smaller fish to pick at the bait without pulling it off the hook.
-When a grouper or snapper comes to dinner, solid hook placement will ensure the fish takes the bait.
+When a grouper or snapper comes to dinner, solid hook placement will ensure that it takes the bait.

 Drop your bait to the bottom, put the reel in gear and hold the rod while pinching the line.
 Try to keep the bait on the bottom, occasionally bouncing it to keep it from becoming snagged.
-Once you are hooked, reel in quickly because these fish are experts on taking the rig back to their rocky homes.
+Once you are hooked, reel in quickly because bottom dwellers are experts on taking the rig back to their rocky homes.

 Stop short for grouper, snapper and other bottom dwellers. | Feature photo: Jason Arnold